caseybriggs/ARIA-charts/README.md

 We have checked this data set for errors sufficient for ABC reporting purposes, but neither I nor the ABC take responsibility for any issues that arise from further use of the data and you should satisfy yourself that it is suitable for your purposes before using.

 It is possible that some errors in artist location data have snuck through.
-If you discover an error please file an issue or [get in touch](https://www.caseybriggs.com/)
+If you discover an error please file an issue or [get in touch](https://www.caseybriggs.com/).
+This data should update weekly but I am not actively monitoring it.

-While I may update this data set with new charts from time to time, I am not intending to do weekly updates.

-This repository contains three csv files, and contains chart data up to and including **3 July 2023**.
+This repository contains three csv files:

 ### [album_charts.csv](https://github.com/caseybriggs/ARIA-charts/blob/c98f825aea60e1dd107249566e3b53809fc0397a/album_charts.csv)